 - How are trademarks, copyrights, and patents different?

 - Trademarks, copyrights, and patents are all forms of intellectual property, but each protects a different aspect of your business.
 Trademarks are anything that represents your brand in the marketplace, including business names, logos, slogans, and even colors or sounds.
 Copyrights, on the other hand, protect creative works, like novels, song lyrics, and pieces of art, while patents protect inventions.
+Learn more about our patent services.

 - Do I need to register my trademark with the USPTO to be protected?